How Much Do Directory Websites Make? 5 Revenue Streams to Consider

 Selling Leads to Businesses

 In this model, directory websites collect and verify user inquiries, then sell these qualified leads to relevant businesses.
+According to Federal Trade Commission guidelines on lead generation, proper disclosure and verification are essential.
 Pricing typically follows one of three structures:

 - Per-Lead Pricing: Businesses pay for each qualified lead, typically $5-50 depending on the industry.
 High-value services like legal, financial, or medical leads can command $50-200 per lead.